ballerina-attic/invoking-soap-service/README.md

 SOAP defines a standard communication protocol (set of rules) specification for XML-based message exchange.
 Its purpose is to induce extensibility, neutrality and independence.
 It uses XML Information Set for its message format, and relies on application layer protocols, most often Hypertext Transfer Protocol (HTTP) or Simple Mail Transfer Protocol (SMTP), for message negotiation and transmission.

-> In this guide you will learn about deploying a custom SOAP Web service in the back-end and consuming that service using Ballerina SOAP Connectors.
+> In this guide you will learn about deploying a custom SOAP Web service in the back-end and invoking that service using Ballerina SOAP Connectors.

 The following are the sections available in this guide.